Air Dried vs Kiln Dried | Which Wood is Better and Why?

 2. Control

-Typically Kiln-dried wood has a moisture content of around 6% to 8%.
-So lightweight wood is easy to transport and work.
+Kiln-dried wood typically has a moisture content of 6% to 8%, making it lightweight and easy to work with.

 1. Expensive

-Kiln-drying plants are expensive to build, manage or operate.
-Therefore kiln-dried wood is 15% to 20% more expensive than air-dried wood.
+Kiln drying plants are costly to build and operate.
+Kiln-dried wood is usually 15% to 20% more expensive.

 Barbeque Grill